VegaL101/Setting-up-a-basic-home-lab/README.md

 <a href="https://www.kali.org/get-kali/#kali-installer-images"><img src="https://github.com/user-attachments/assets/8e975e6b-6306-4b07-abd9-7d58f5612214" width="600" height="350"></a>

+for Kali-Linux you're gonna go with the installer Version.

 below, I changed permissions in the “other” group of characters in file “project_k.txt” and took away the write (w) permissions as that can pose a security risk.
 I did this by inputting the chmod command with the first argument (o-w) which will take away permissions from the second argument which is the file you want permissions changed.